This site is not affiliated with Apple Inc.

 • The Defendants; and

-• Any entities which have a (direct of indirect) interest in any of the Defendants that gives rise to significant control; an
+• Any entities which have a (direct or indirect) interest in any of the Defendants that gives rise to significant control; an

 • Any entities in which any of the Defendants have such an interest; and